| Title: | Flexible Non-Linear Least Square Model Fitting |

 Additional parameters for future functionality. |

-containing the model's estimated coefficients,
+A data.frame containing the model's estimated coefficients,

 standard errors, and optional metadata or degrees of freedom if specified.